-- > IV cefazolin can be given over 5 minutes and should be administered no more than 60 minutes before skin incision. - > IV metronidazole infusion can be given over 20 minutes and should be fully administered within 120 minutes of surgical incision.
-Maximum plasma and tissue concentrations occur at the conclusion of the infusion. - > IV vancomycin infusion should be given at a rate of 1g over at least 60 minutes and 1.5g over at least 90 minutes.
+- > IV cefazolin can be given over 5 minutes and should be administered no more than 60 minutes before skin incision. - IV gentamicin can be given over 3 to 5 minutes and should be administered within 120 minutes before surgical incision. - IV metronidazole infusion can be given over 20 minutes and should be fully administered within 120 minutes of surgical incision.
+Maximum plasma and tissue concentration occurs at the conclusion of the infusion. - IV vancomycin infusion should be given at a rate of 1g over at least 60 minutes and 1.5g over at least 90 minutes.
 Vancomycin should be timed to begin 15 to 120 minutes before skin incision.
 This ensures adequate concentration at the time of incision and allows for any potential infusion-related toxicity to be recognised before induction.
 The infusion can be completed after skin incision.